 Mogadishu is the capital city of Somalia.
-The city has been a hot battle ground for a civil war that has ravaged Somalia since 1991 making the country the most dangerous place to be on earth.
+The city has been a hot battleground for a civil war that has ravaged Somalia since 1991 making the country the most dangerous place to be on earth.
 Traveling to Mogadishu or any place in Somalia is extremely dangerous and risky.
 Travelers are advised not to travel here under any circumstances as it is the same as signing a death warrant.
 Once a very beautiful city, the civil war has left nothing to be admired in Mogadishu except some ruins.
 Shootings and bombings are the order of the day here.
 This has led to serious food shortages with most of the locals becoming refugees in neighboring countries like Kenya.
 The Aden Adde International Airport serves travelers to Mogadishu but has very basic facilities.

 Somalia has been at war for over two decades now and most people are unemployed and poor.
-As such foreigners especially white people are always target for most crimes as they are regarded to be wealthy.
-Wandering in the streets for any reason is highly discouraged as militias can struck at any time.
-You should only check in at hotels with 24/ 7 armed guards and don’t leave your valuables in the room.
+As such foreigners especially white people are always targeted for most crimes as they are regarded to be wealthy.
+Wandering in the streets for any reason is highly discouraged as militias can be struck at any time.
+You should only check-in at hotels with 24/ 7 armed guards and don’t leave your valuables in the room.
 Also, basic hotel services like electricity and water are extremely unreliable.
 Don’t drink tap water in the hotels and bottled drinks are not safe either.
 Tourists are highly discouraged from visiting the city as suicidal bombings are very common as well as terrorist attacks.
 You should first consult aid agencies in the city for security advice and travel plans.